WISE OWL EXERCISES

 Choosing a treatment will filter the data brought through into the data model.

 Load the data from the Excel sheet in the above folder.
-Before we create the parameter we need to create the drop down list.
-Right-click Usual Treatment column:
+Before we create the parameter we first need to create the drop down list for it.
+Right-click the Usual Treatment column:

 At the bottom of the list choose Add as New Query.

 This list will contain each value multiple times, so right-click on it and choose Remove Duplicates (then sort the items into ascending order, as here).